Byzantine mosaics: The Iconoclasm

-The events that mark the division between early and middle Byzantine art are called the Iconoclastic Controversies, which took place from 726–842.
+The events that mark the division between early and middle Byzantine art are called the Iconoclastic Controversies, which took place from 726 to 842.
 This period is defined by a deep skepticism towards icons; in fact, Emperor Leo III placed an outright ban on the creation of religious images, and authorities within the Orthodox Church encouraged the widespread destruction of religious art, including mosaics.
 As a result, the iconoclastic period drastically reduced the number of surviving examples of Byzantine art from the early period, especially large religious mosaics.

 Middle and Late Byzantine mosaics

 Following the Iconoclasm, Byzantine artists were able to resume creating religious images, which people accepted not as idols to be worshiped, but as symbolic and ceremonial elements of religious ritual spaces.
-The first part of this period, from 867–1056, is sometimes called the Macedonian Renaissance and is seen as the second golden age of the Byzantine Empire.
+The first part of this period, from 867 to 1056, is sometimes called the Macedonian Renaissance and is seen as the second golden age of the Byzantine Empire.
 Churches throughout the empire, and especially the Hagia Sophia in Constantinople, were redecorated with some of the finest examples of Byzantine art ever created.
 For instance, the monasteries at Hosios Loukas, Daphni, and Nea Moni of Chios have all been recognized as UNESCO World Heritage Sites, and they contain some of the most magnificent Byzantine mosaics from this period.

 Until the disastrous sack of Constantinople in 1204 at the hands of the Fourth Crusader Army, Byzantium was seen by many in Europe as the last light of civilization due to its inherited legacy of Rome and continued cultural sophistication.
 So during the 10th and 11th centuries, even states that were at odds with the Byzantine Empire imitated Byzantine style and sought out Greek artists to create religious mosaic cycles.
 For instance, the Norman King Roger II of Sicily was actively hostile to Byzantium, but he imported Greek craftspeople to create the mosaics for Cefalù Cathedral.
 Similarly, the earliest surviving mosaics in St. Mark's Basilica in Venice were probably created by artists who had left Constantinople in the mid-11th century and also worked at Torcello Cathedral.